Olical/nfnl/README.md

 So you'll need the following to use the full development suite:

- - The [Fennel][] compiler (as in, `fennel` is executable at your CLI, installed by your package manager).
+ - A Lua runtime of some kind.
  - [Babashka][].
  - [Entr][] if you want to use file watching.

- - A Lua runtime of some kind.
+The development bootstrap tools use the vendored copy of Fennel at `lua/nfnl/fennel.lua`, so you don't need to bring your own.
+The bootstrap tools should only really ever be required during the initial development of this plugin or if something has gone catastrophically wrong.
+Normally having nfnl installed and editing the .fnl files should be enough.

 ## Unlicensed